allenai/label_rationale_association/README.md

 ### IR-->O model variant (replaces R-->O)
 - same as R-->O model but with addition of ``--include_input`` flag.
-- Simulatability of a set of rationales is computed as IR-->O performance minus R-->O performance using the above "inference on a previously-trained model" command and specifying the set of rationales to pass in using `--predictions_model_file`.
+- Simulatability of a set of rationales is computed as IR-->O performance minus I-->O performance using the above "inference on a previously-trained model" command and specifying the set of rationales to pass in using `--predictions_model_file`.

 ## Baseline (I-->O) Models
 - same as I-->RO model but with addition of `--label_only` flag.